-As much as we’d like for trademarking to be universal, sadly, it is not.
-Just like with every aspect of the world of law, trademarking law has a specific geographical area that it works within i.e. trademarks are territorial.
-Simply said, trademarking laws that regulate this matter in the USA aren’t going to be used in the UK.
+Just like with every aspect of the world of law, trademarking law has a specific geographical area that it works within.
+In other words, trademarking laws that regulate this matter in the USA aren’t going to be used in the U.K.

-To get a broader picture of trademarking laws in other countries, here is the basic knowledge on how trademarks are regulated in the US, UK, and Europe.
+To get a broader picture of trademarking laws in other countries, here is the basic knowledge of how trademarks are regulated in the U.K. and Europe.

 How to Trademark a Name in Europe

-Similar to USPTO, there is EUIPO for all countries that are members of the European Union.
+Similar to the USPTO, there is EUIPO (the European Union Intellectual Property Organization) for all countries that are members of the European Union.
 This stands for European Union Intellectual Property Organization.
-Naturally, if you are applying to this body for a trademark, it already means that you have one in a member country.
+To get an E.U.-based trademark, you first need to have a state trademark in one of the member countries.

 Since there is an existing trademark in another country, this organization only lets you extend the reach of your trademark.
-Meaning, no other person that is a citizen of some member state, can use that trademark for their own business.
+No other person who is a citizen of some member state can use that trademark for their own business.

-The UK trademark system is similar to the USA’s, but with one stark difference—there is no specific body that is regulating this matter.
-But, the trademarking requests go through the UK government.
+The U.K. trademark system is similar to the one in the U.S., but with one stark difference—there is no specific body that is regulating this matter.
+The trademarking requests go through the U.K. government.

-So, if you are planning to trademark a business name in the UK, you have to fill in a form and pay fees on a site that you can find on the UK government’s website.
+So, if you are planning to trademark a business name in the U.K., you have to fill out a form and pay fees online.

-In addition, you can expect the same length as the one given in the USA—around 6 months to receive the trademark.
+In addition, you can expect the same length as the one given in the USA—around six months to receive the trademark.

 The Madrid Protocol

-The Madrid protocol is seen as an international trademark seal.
-If you plan on getting your product recognized in more countries, or worldwide, then this is your best option.
+The Madrid protocol is an international trademark seal.
+If you plan on getting your product recognized in more countries or worldwide, then this is your best option.

-125 countries are part of the Madrid Protocol.
-This means that once you get your business name trademarked by this system, it will be safeguarded from anyone that is a citizen, domiciled, or has an industrial establishment in any of the member states.
+Up to 130 countries are part of the Madrid Protocol.
+This means that once you get your business name trademarked by this system, it will be safeguarded from anyone who is a citizen, domiciled, or has an industrial establishment in any of the member states.

 Before you decide to really go for a trademark, first think if you really need it.

 Wanting to protect the name of your business is natural in today’s economy.
-Research before, or hire a professional that can guide you smoothly through the process of learning how to trademark a name!
+Before you jump into it, do your research or hire a professional that can guide you smoothly through the process of learning how to trademark a name.